 Head of School, Admissions, and Human Resources

 Kathy Bailey has a BA in both Elementary Education and Spanish from Houghton College and graduated summa cum laude from Virginia Commonwealth University where she earned a MEd in Curriculum and Instruction.
 Mrs. Bailey came to Clapham School in 2013 with over twenty years of teaching and school administration experience.
-Kathy and her husband have four grown children and one grandson.
+Kathy and her husband have four grown children and two grandchildren.
 Kathy enjoys handwork, taking photos, traveling, and spending time with her family.
 Mrs. Bailey and her husband attend Bethel OPC in Wheaton.

 Jason Barney earned his BA in Ancient Languages and English Literature from Wheaton College.
 In 2009 Jason joined the faculty of Clapham School and began building the Latin program and Middle School.
 In 2012 Jason was awarded the Henry Salvatori Prize for Excellence in Teaching from Hillsdale College.
 In May 2014 Jason completed his MA in Biblical Exegesis at Wheaton College, where he received The Tenney Award in New Testament Studies.
 From 2015-2016 Jason taught Upper School Latin at The Geneva School of Orlando, while serving on the Clapham School Board of Directors.
 In his free time he enjoys strategy games, long discussions, and good books.
 Jason and his wife Ashley have a daughter named Alethea and are members at College Church.